FarronF/limerick-council-meetings/meetings/2022/02/17-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock -  20th January 2022.md

 It is proposed to include a speed limit for consideration by stakeholders and the Elected

-Members as part of the next Speed Limit Review for Limerick City and County.--- 5.Question submitted by Councillor Donegan
+Members as part of the next Speed Limit Review for Limerick City and County.
+---
+5.Question submitted by Councillor Donegan

 **“**I will ask at the next meeting of the Cappamore/Kilmallock Municipal District if Limerick